jacklul/USharpVideo-Subtitles/README.md

 ## Features

 - Load subtitles from the pasted text or URL
-- Subtitle synchronization with everyone in the instance
+- Synchronization with everyone in the instance
 - Option to use own subtitles locally
 - Rich customization with the ability to save the settings
 - Integration with [USharpVideo](https://github.com/MerlinVR/USharpVideo)